bernaferrari/kt-diff-utils/README.md

 There’s no published artifact yet—grab the source from GitHub (fork or clone) and include it directly:

-1. Keep this repo next to your app/library and wire it via a composite build:
+1. Keep this repo next to your app/library and wire it via a composite build (adjust the path if your folder layout differs):

    ```kotlin
    // settings.gradle.kts of your consumer project